 Dr. William I. Roth practices Dermatology in Boynton Beach, Florida.
-His practice focuses on skin cancer and dermatological surgery, as well as cosmetic dermatology.
+His practice focuses on skin cancer and dermatological surgery, and cosmetic dermatology.
 He is a Fellow of the American Society for Mohs Surgery and provides this service.
 He is the leading dermatologist in superficial radiation therapy (SRT) for the treatment of skin cancers.

 Schooling, backing, awards: